AWS Security Blog

 • The aws:PrincipalOrgID condition key gives you a succinct way to refer to all IAM principals that belong to a particular organization.
 There are similar condition keys, such as aws:PrincipalOrgPaths and aws:PrincipalAccount, that allow you to define different granularities of trust.

-In the context of the identity perimeter, there are two types of IAM policies that can help you ensure that the call to an AWS resource is made by a trusted identity:
+In the context of the identity perimeter, there are two primary IAM policy types that allow you to check whether the call to an AWS resource is made by a trusted identity:

 Data perimeter Control objective Implemented by using Primary IAM capability

 Identity Only trusted identities can access my resources.
-Resource-based policies aws:PrincipalOrgID
+RCPs aws:PrincipalOrgID

 aws:PrincipalIsAWSService